-(Update: I have received some excellent commentary and insight into the situation at Studebaker regarding the Sceptre and other plans during these final years from Studebaker historian Rob Moore.
-It is at the end of this post, below)
+(First posted 4/16/2013.
+This post includes some excellent commentary and insight into the situation at Studebaker regarding the Sceptre and other plans during these final years from Studebaker historian Rob Moore.
+It is at the end of this post, below.)

 If things had gone right, the Thunderbird “Flairbird” might have had a competitor from South Bend.
 In 1962, Brooks Stevens was given the commission to design several prototypes for the next generation of Studebakers.
 One of them is this sporty-personal coupe, named Sceptre, intended to replace Gran Turisimo Hawk.
 Except for a few details, like the big logo on the middle of the hood, it’s certainly a credible contender.